klesteb/XAS-Collector/README.md

 This package provides the modules and procedures to interact with a Message Queue Server.
 It will retrieve messages, parse them and then store them in an appropiate datastore.
-The currently defined datastores are SQLite and Logstash.
+The currently defined datastores are SQLite, Logstash and SQL Databases.
 The provided modules can handle alerts and json logging.

 Extended documentation is available at: http://scm.kesteb.us/trac